 Threats to horseshoe crabs and research efforts

+Horseshoe crab numbers are declining throughout much of their range.
 In 1998, The Atlantic States Marine Fisheries Commission developed a Horseshoe Crab Fishery Management Plan that requires all Atlantic coastal states to identify horseshoe crab nesting beaches.
-Currently, with the help of the public, biologists at the Fish and Wildlife Research Institute are trying to document nesting sites of horseshoe crabs throughout the state.
-If you are interested in becoming more involved with the horseshoe crab survey, please visit the Survey for Horseshoe Crab Nesting Beaches in Florida for more information.
+Currently, with the help of the public, biologists at the Fish and Wildlife Research Institute are documenting nesting sites of horseshoe crabs throughout the state.
+If you see horseshoe crabs mating and would like to report a sighting, please visit the Report Sightings page for more information.

 No, horseshoe crabs are in a class by themselves; they are more closely related to spiders, scorpions, and ticks.
 They are different from true crabs because they have no antennae and no mandibles (mouth parts for grinding food).
 Like spiders, they have a pair of chelicerae (small appendages for moving food into the mouth).

 Yes and no, that idea comes from the fact that 445 million years ago, ancestors of horseshoe crabs were abundant.
 The anatomy of the species we have today is not much changed from those older forms.
 The life span of an individual horseshoe crab is not millions of years, but they can live up to 20 years!